rugbyprof/2143-ObjectOrientedProgramming/Assignments/04-Test-1/solution.md

 Define the following terms:

 - **A.** Polymorphism

+>Generally, the ability to appear in many forms.
+In object-oriented programming, polymorphism refers to a programming language's ability to process objects differently depending on their data type or class.
+More specifically, it is the ability to redefine methods for derived classes.

 - **B.** Encapsulation

+>Encapsulation boils down to hiding or limiting access to data or data manipulators in a class.

 - **C.** Inheritance vs Composition (define both, explain difference)

+>Inheritance: Taking on the properties of existing objects.
+>Composition: Aggregating objects together by making some objects attributes of other objects.
+>So Inheritence would "extend" a base obect gaining access to its methods and data members, while composition simply
+>would create instances of another object within its own class definition and use it in that way.

 - **D.** Immutable vs Mutable

+>Objects whose value can change are said to be mutable; objects whose value is unchangeable once they are created are called immutable.
+>Dictionaries and Lists are mutable, while Tuples are immutable.
 -----

 ## Question 2: